svlada/springboot-security-jwt/etc/blog.md

 **JWT Access Token**

-JWT Access Token is used for for authentication and authorization of API request.
+JWT Access Token can be used for authentication and authorization:

-The API Request authentication is performed by validating JWT Access Token signature.
-If signature proves to be valid, access to requested resource is granted.
+1. Authentication is performed by verifying JWT Access Token signature.
+If signature proves to be valid, access to requested API resource is granted.

-The API Request will be authorized and appropriate privileges will be granted based on privileges found in **scope** attribute of JWT Access Token.
+2. Authorization is done by looking up privileges found in **scope** attribute of JWT Access Token.

 Decoded JWT Access Token has three parts: Header, Claims and Signature as shown below: